Accident de Havilland Canada DHC-8-402Q Dash 8 G-PRPC,

 MSN: 4338

-Engines: 2 Pratt & Whitney Canada PW150A
+Engine model:Pratt & Whitney Canada PW150A

-Total:Fatalities: 0 / Occupants: 31
+Fatalities:Fatalities: 0 / Occupants: 31

-Aircraft damage: Minor
+Aircraft damage: Minor, repaired

-Location:Manchester Airport (MAN) ( United Kingdom)
+Location:Manchester Airport (MAN) - United Kingdom

-Departure airport:Manchester Airport (MAN/EGCC), United Kingdom
+Departure airport:Manchester Airport (MAN/EGCC)

-Destination airport:Hannover Airport (HAJ/EDDV), Germany
+Destination airport:Hannover Airport (HAJ/EDDV)

 Narrative: